How to use a rice cooker to cook every type of rice

 - Cook time: 15 minutes

-- Directions: Follow steps outlined above.
+- Directions: Follow the directions for white rice outlined above.

 Jasmine rice

 This long-grain rice is perfect for pairing with stir fry and soup.
-Jasmine rice cooks more quickly than conventional white rice, and it has a softer, lighter texture.
+Jasmine rice cooks more quickly than conventional white rice, and it pairs well with heavy, saucy dishes.
+It’s less soft compared to medium grain white rice, but its dryness makes it perfect for fried rice.

 - Ratio: 1-3/4 cups water to 1 cup rice